The smartest, simplest

 After 26 transatlantic flights, Mathias moved from Stockholm to Seattle in 2015 to be closer to software giant Microsoft.
 Some suspect he was actually moving away from Henrik now that he had Pickit and no longer needed a personal presentation designer.
 Microsoft invested in Pickit in 2017, and Pickit quickly became the #1 most-downloaded Office app worldwide.

-In 2018, former Microsoft executive David Scult joined the team, and under his leadership as CEO, the Pickit platform has since developed into a full-scale enterprise DAM solution.
+In 2018, former Microsoft executive David Scult joined the team, and under his leadership as CEO, the Pickit solution has since developed into a full-scale enterprise DAM platform.
 The service radically simplifies the way companies store, share, organize and optimize their digital assets.
 Mathias and Henrik (+ David) are still friends and coworkers to this day.

 Simplify the way people work